-In the later years of their lives, Gonzalo Córdoba and María Victoria Caignet have become known as a rare figure in Cuban history.
-They worked as a designers with an enthusiasm and passion.
+Gonzalo Córdoba and María Victoria Caignet have become known as rare figures in Cuban history.
+They worked as designers with enthusiasm and passion.
 They are favored for their rigorous exploration of existing local materials from their homeland, Cuba.
-The duo produced industrial design in accordance with climate conditions, economic rationality, a sense of beauty and the expression of a set of values important to his country.
+The duo produced industrial design following climate conditions, economic rationality, a sense of beauty, and the expression of a set of values important to his country.

-Their work encompassed more than 6,000 designs produced by companies such as the Ariguanabo textile company and the Combinado del Vidrio, and countless small workshops for which they insisted that all materials should be national: woods, textiles, leather, fiber fabrics, marble, metal.
+Their work encompassed more than 6,000 designs produced by companies such as the Ariguanabo textile company and the Combinado del Vidrio.
+They also included countless small workshops for which they insisted that all materials should be national: woods, textiles, leather, fiber fabrics, marble, metal.

-Gonzalo and María Victoria Caignet worked in collaboration for much of their career, and during the 60s and 70s, Gonzalo and María Victoria were part of numerous projects and exhibitions in which the idea of a local, "third world" design, fitting to local circumstances and establishing the necessary links, seemed to gain strength in the international art scene.
-In those years, the value of design in the quality of life of Cuban society was debated intensely, of its more than important role in import substitution (to save foreign exchange) as a possible line of exports, as well as regarding its significance on the scale of cultural, moral, ideological and political values.
+Gonzalo and María Victoria Caignet worked in collaboration for much of their career.
+During the 60s and 70s, Gonzalo and María Victoria were part of numerous projects and exhibitions in which the idea of a local, "third world" design, fitting to local circumstances and establishing the necessary links, seemed to gain strength in the international art scene.
+In those years, the value of design in the quality of life of Cuban society was debated intensely, of its more than significant role in import substitution (to save foreign exchange) as a possible line of exports, as well as regarding its significance on the scale of cultural, moral, ideological and political values.

-For the first time the concept of environmental design was debated, intelligently defended so many times by the architect.
-Fernando Salinas (who upon being appointed Director of Plastic Arts in the nascent Ministry of Culture, 1976, did not hesitate to change the name of his office to that of Direction of Plastic Arts and Design) through articles, essays, colloquia, seminars, events.
-Since then, and much earlier, Gonzalo and María Victoria were very clear about the depth of this concept, its scope and comprehensiveness, its insertion in the different spheres of daily life, so they felt like fish in the water in the midst of that vivifying cultural climate.
+For the first time, the concept of environmental design was debated, intelligently defended so many times by the architect.
+Fernando Salinas (who, upon being appointed Director of Plastic Arts in the nascent Ministry of Culture, 1976, did not hesitate to change the name of his office to that of Direction of Plastic Arts and Design) through articles, essays, colloquia, seminars, events.
+Since then, and much earlier, Gonzalo and María Victoria were very clear about the depth of this concept, its scope, and comprehensiveness, its insertion in the different spheres of daily life, so they felt like fish in the water amid that vivifying cultural climate.

-Unquestionably, Cordoba and Maria Victoria are best known by their contribution at EMPROVA from 1974, under the constant encouragement of Celia Sánchez Manduley, who saw in them the guarantee of promoting a Cuban design from its origin to its reception.
+Unquestionably, Cordoba and Maria Victoria are best known for their contribution at EMPROVA from 1974, under the constant encouragement of Celia Sánchez Manduley.
+The latter saw in them the guarantee of promoting a Cuban design from its origin to its reception.

-Gonzalo and Maria Victoria's works are alive, familiar and in tune with the circumstances of life, however difficult they may be.
+Gonzalo and Maria Victoria's works are alive, familiar, and in tune with the circumstances of life, however difficult they may be.
 Their designs are never crazy, snobbish, frivolous, ancient, absurd, silly, useless, or impossible to create.
-They are designs from here and now, rooted in reality, an expression of the best of an artistic culture that draws from the academic and popular and at the same, on sources anywhere in the world, whether from the Far East or from Jamaica.
-The work they produced has a democratic spirt, it’s a response to globalization that threatens to erase the differences that define each nation.
+They are designs from here and now, rooted in reality, an expression of an artistic culture that draws from the academic and famous and, on sources anywhere in the world, whether from the Far East or Jamaica.
+The work they produced has a democratic spirit, and it is a response to globalisation that threatens to erase the differences that define each nation.

 ENQUIRE ABOUT THE DESIGNER